What is creativity?

 This truly is the magic question.
 We know that a childhood filled with open-ended art and play is essential for building creative confidence.
 However, this confidence can only last a lifetime if the opportunities for generating new ideas, problem-solving, and imaginative thinking continue to be encouraged and cultivated at school and at home.

 As children grow, add more materials for them to choose from.
-The art space might move to their rooms, or become the kitchen table.
+The art space might move to their rooms, or become the whole kitchen table.
 Your child might gravitate towards other creative and playful pursuits like building with Legos, cooking, writing songs, dancing, or putting on shows.
 Encourage and indulge all creative paths so that they continue to cultivate flexible and imaginative thinking into adulthood.

 If you are a teacher, embrace a flexible mindset when it comes to creativity in the classroom.
 You don’t have to do “art projects” with your students, which can often feel like too much pressure or beyond your skill level, you simply have to provide some materials and allow children to use them without any instructions, in their own way, with the ability to bring them to any space in the room.
 Giving children materials and agency, and trusting that they are full of incredible ideas, will go a long way to building creative confidence and cultivating an empathic and collaborative spirit.
-(If you want to do more, you can join our course.)
+(If you want to do more, you can join our course or our workshop series.)

 Creativity is our greatest asset as humans.
 We can raise creative thinkers and confident risk-takers by simply providing the space, time, and materials for children to develop those lifelong skills and habits.
 As the famed psychologist Mihaly Csikszentmihalyi once wrote, “Creativity is a central source of meaning in our lives...most of the things that are interesting, important, and human are the results of creativity.”